U.S.A.

 All three tries to find missing clues on Mike as well as his dead brother Jody and what the Tall Man's purpose of being on Earth.

 The acting is well done for this second sequel to the series.
-Reggie Bannister is great as usual and humorous (Like in the first film) too which is a treat too (Good work Regman).
+Reggie Bannister (Reggie) is great as usual and humorous (Like in the first film) too which is a treat too (Good work Regman).
+He does well in a scene trying to convince his fellow actor that his brother is dead.

 Bill Thornbury

-I loved Gloria Lynne Henry as the tough woman warrior Rocky which you couldn't find anyone better to play the role.
+I loved Gloria Lynne Henry (Rocky) as the tough woman warrior in which you couldn't find anyone better to play the role.

-Of course Angus Scrimm still knew how to portray the creepy and menacing Tall Man.
+Of course Angus Scrimm (Tall Man) still knew how to portray the creepy and menacing title character in the flick.

 Reggie is dreaming about fornicating with Gloria Lynne Henry as Rocky and she is definetely topless exposing her full breasts.